FDSN/StationXML/docs/level-preamble.rst

       Name of the institution sending this document, for example the institution hosting an FDSN Station web service.
-      It is recommended that authoratative StationXML
+      It is recommended that authoritative StationXML
       created by the originator of the metadata not use Sender and use Source instead.
 For example metadata created by a network operator for submission to other data archives would only use Source,